Commercial Food Recycling Project

 An innovative new program to cut waste

 and generate renewable energy!

-RecycleSmart has partnered with the East Bay Municipal Utility District (EBMUD) and Republic Services to expand the “Food Recycling Project”; an innovative new program that will divert commercial food waste from landfill disposal for conversion into renewable energy.
-This project began as a pilot program in November 2008 and is currently available to serve most restaurants, grocery stores, and other large commercial or institutional food waste generators in the RecycleSmart service area.
+RecycleSmart has partnered with the East Bay Municipal Utility District and Republic Services to divert commercial food waste from landfill disposal for conversion into renewable energy.
+This program is available to serve restaurants, grocery stores, and other large commercial or institutional food waste generators in the RecycleSmart service area.
 Click here for EBMUD and CCCSWA Agreement.

 The Food Recycling Project differs from other food recycling programs that use traditional composting processes.
 Collected food discards are taken to EBMUD’s water treatment facility in Oakland where it is added to large “digesters” that are primarily used to process sewage waste.
 The food waste is “anaerobically” digested which results in production of large quantities of methane gas.
 This gas is captured and used to generate electricity which is used to power the water treatment facility, and excess energy is sold to PG&E. In addition to renewable energy, compost-like material is also produced which is used as a soil amendment for non-food agricultural applications.